enda

 Memorable shape of the circle line

-The new M3 metro circle line is depicted as a recognizable diamond shape in the center of the map.
+The M3 metro circle line is depicted as a recognizable diamond shape in the center of the map.

 Line colors and styles